-The loop keeps running until the desired condition is satisfied therefore the loops is terminated and jumps to the next print statement.
+The loop keeps running until the desired condition is satisfied therefore the loop is terminated and jumps to the next print statement.

-The continue statement: the loop keeps running until the desired condition is satisfied therefore the loop skip the current iteration and then continue the loop, let’s see an example:
+The continue statement: the loop keeps running until the desired condition is satisfied therefore the loop skips the current iteration and then continues the loop, let’s see an example:

 i = 5 while i > 0: i = i - 1 if i == 2: continue print(i) print("continue") 4 3 1 0 continue

 The loop keeps running and printing the values of “i” until the condition is satisfied and the continue statement is inserted, the loop will skip this iteration and continue with the next when until the loop statement is no longer true.